 May Blood, Baroness Blood of Blackwatertown, MBE is a Labour member of the British House of Lords.
 Blood was born and raised in Belfast and worked in a linen mill from 1952-90 where she soon became an active member of the trade union and a shop steward.

-Patrick Johnston FMedSci is the current vice-chancellor and President of Queen’s University Belfast.
-Johnston is also a leading expert in cancer research; he received the 2013 International Bob Pinedo Cancer Care Prize for his work in translating discovery science for the benefit of cancer patients.
+Patrick Johnston FMedSci was Vice-Chancellor and President of Queen’s University Belfast from 2014 until 2017.
+Johnston was also a leading expert in cancer research; he received the 2013 International Bob Pinedo Cancer Care Prize for his work in translating discovery science for the benefit of cancer patients.